lisongxu/CSCE156-Project-DB/README.md

 * Synchronization (10 points): Describe how you synchornize your Java data with database data and breifly explain why.
 For example, when to load which data from the database to Java? when to save which data from Java to database?

-***note that, the mapping and synchrinization questions are open ended; clear descripotion and justications of your design choices are key.***
+Note that, the mapping and synchrinization questions are open ended; clear descripotion and justications of your design choices are key.

 2. Code (60 points):